Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 A Gaoian’s claws were knife-sharp, and Gabriel simply could not and *would* not permit a double standard to exist.
 Anything that would get a human arrested, would also get a Gaoian arrested.
 It was a fair and simple system.

 Sadly, it seemed that the old problems of ghettoization and cultural isolation were universal.
-The males still scrapped and maimed one another, and the Gaoian community---including the victims, usually---clammed up whenever CCS came looking for somebody to prosecute.
+The males still scrapped and maimed one another, and the Gaoian community - including the victims, usually - clammed up whenever CCS came looking for somebody to prosecute.
 The females *had* been an effective tool in breaking that deadlock...

 Unfortunately, Mother Seemya’s successor had either not got the memo, or declined to care.